When can I start?

 If a person or persons chooses to travel privately and not share transport with the group, then they will not be included in the calculation of transport costs.
 But if you join the group part-way, you will be asked to share equally given your ‘seat’ in the car has travelled the whole way.

 The fundamental principles are:

 * Each person should pay the same amount, and

 * The different costs incurred by each type of vehicle should be covered.

 That depends on the grade of the walk reflecting the distance, number of hills to climb, condition of track etc..
 Easy walks are usually easy.
 Anyone can do them, but discuss it with the Leader when you ring to book in.

 Basically, yourself, some water and your lunch, plus some money for fuel and maybe to buy coffee somewhere.
 That said, you do need a few other items depending on where you go and the time of the year.
 See ‘What to take on a day walk‘.

 Do I need to wear boots?

 Not really.
-However, it the walk is ‘off track’ boots are a good idea, especially if the grass will be wet.
+However, it the walk is ‘off track’ boots are a good idea.
 Other than that, any comfortable footwear will do.